percona/percona-server-mongodb-operator/README.md

 If you find a bug in Percona Docker Images or in one of the related projects, please submit a report to that project's [JIRA](https://jira.percona.com) issue tracker.

-Your first step should be [to search](https://jira.percona.com/issues/?jql=project%20%3D%20%22Cloud%20Dev%22) the existing set of open tickets for a similar report.
-If you find that someone else has already reported your problem, then you can upvote that report to increase its visibility.
+Your first step should be [search](https://jira.percona.com/issues/?jql=project%20%3D%20%22Cloud%20Dev%22)  for a similar report in the existing set of open tickets.
+If someone else has already reported your problem, upvote that report to increase its visibility.

 If there is no existing report, submit a report following these steps: